sergio-l-marques-alb/olt-switchsw/src/builds/readme.txt

 To create a new OLT version:

+(not necessary: step 3 executes this step)
 1. Compile all the necessary binaries inside fastpath folder typing 'make all', or equivalent:

    @fastpath$ make all

+(not necessary: step 3 executes this step)
 2. Copy the generated binaries into builds/apps folder typing 'make install' or equivalent at fastpath folder:

    @fastpath$ make install

-3. At builds folder, update fp.releasenotes file with the latest updates:

-   @builds$ vim fp.releasenotes

-4. Run fastpath-olt.build script to create a generic tarball with all binaries,
+3. Run fastpath-olt.build script to create a generic tarball with all binaries,

    @builds$ fastpath-olt.build <version>